Today's Saturday • 9 mins read

 - De-fantasize yourself.
 Realize how you have unrealistic views and expectations of them.

-- Take a step back if you know that they are already in fulfilling relationships and priorities.
+- Take a step back to make sure that person is already in a fulfilling relationship or has other priorities.

-- Be aware of your stalking behavior — they may call the police on you instead of welcoming you if you get too close for their comfort.
+- Be aware of your stalking behavior.
+They could call the police on you instead of welcoming you if you get too close for their comfort.

 2. Slow Down And Don’t Rush Into Decisions